edis0n-zhang/personal-website-2.0/src/lib/posts/software_as_a_craft/software as a craft.md

 As you might've noticed, under this definition, arts are a subset of crafts. some crafts are art, but crafts are not exclusively art.

 A carpenter can make both arts and crafts; both intricate wood carvings and support beams for a home.
-Programmers can create anything from virtual donuts and important government infrastructure.
+Programmers can create anything from virtual donuts to government infrastructure.

 This distinction is important, it's something that guides your approach to your work.
 While an artist focuses on how to  conjure a feeling most accurately, a craftsman will often need to be more pragmatic in their considerations.